microsoft/playwright/docs/src/test-api/class-testinfo.md

 * since: v1.10
 - type: ?<[TestStatus]<"passed"|"failed"|"timedOut"|"skipped"|"interrupted">>

 Actual status for the currently running test.
-Available after the test has finished in [`method: Test.afterEach`] hook and fixtures.
+Available after the test has finished in [`method: Test.afterEach#1`] hook and fixtures.

 Status is usually compared with the [`property: TestInfo.expectedStatus`]: